 2. Wake up with Water: Sleeping utilizes energy and water stores and leaves us dehydrated in the morning.
 Begin your day with 32 oz of water or more to replenish used stores and for detoxification and colon cleansing purposes.
 In addition, this process will enhance metabolism and help you burn fat.

-3. Drink Continuously: 4-8 oz every 15-30 minutes during the day.
+3. Drink Continuously: Drink at least 4 oz every 30 minutes during the day.
 Cut this off about 15 minutes before each meal and pick back up roughly 30-60 minutes after meals.

-4. Use Volcanic Salts: Natural pink salts contain anywhere between 60 & 84 trace minerals that replenish deficiencies and provide valuable alkaline buffers.
+4. Use Healthy Salts Salts: Natural pink salts contain anywhere between 60 & 84 trace minerals that replenish deficiencies and provide valuable alkaline buffers.
 These salts help regulate fluid volume in-out of the cell, and along with enough water provide an extremely efficient energy source, “hydroelectric energy.”

 5. Think Water First: Whenever you are experiencing low energy and/or bodily symptoms, go to water first.
 Sprinkle a little pink salt in 16-24 oz of water and drink up.
 The minerals, alkalinity, & hydration will fuel, replenish & stabilize your cells.

 6. Decrease Potassium Containing Foods: People with asthma/allergies often have abnormal trace mineral ratios; therefore foods that are both high in potassium & sugar further trigger reactions.
 Avoid orange juice, bananas, & regular/baked potatoes.
 Add a bit of good salts to other fruit such as melons.